 Better questions to ask are “What is a good heart rate variability trend for me?” and “What can I do to make that happen?”

-Learn More: What is a “Normal” HRV?
-There’s No Easy Answer
+Learn More: What is a Normal HRV for Me?

 When you begin using a heart rate variability monitor, you may notice that your HRV varies greatly from day to day.
 This can be attributed to the many factors that affect it (more on this shortly), and is perfectly normal.
 If your friend has a higher HRV than you do today, that is not an indication that they are more fit than you are.